Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Methodology: Conditional FiP

 where $h$ refers to the MLP block, and for clarity, we omit both the layer's dependence on its parameters and the inclusion of layer normalization in the notation.
-Note that here the authors consider their DAG-Attention~\eqref{eq:causal-attn-matrix} mechanism in order to modelize correctly the root nodes of the SCM.
-To obtain a conditional formulation of their computational scheme, we propose first to replace the starting noise $\bm{n}_0$ by a conditional one w.r.t. $(\dx, \gG)$ and defined as $\bm{n}_0:=\mu(\dx, \gG)W_{\bm{n}_0}\in\mathbb{R}^{d\times d_h}$, where $W_{\bm{n}_0}\in\mathbb{R}^{d_h\times d_h}$ is a learnable parameter.
-Additionally, we propose to add adaptive layer normalization operators~\citep{peebles2023scalable} to both attention and MLP blocks, where each scale or shift is obtained by applying a 1 hidden-layer MLP to the condition, which in our case is $\mu(\dx, \gG)$.
+Note that here FiP considers the DAG-Attention mechanism (details in~\Cref{sec:add-details-dag-attention}) in order to correctly model the root nodes of the SCM.
+To obtain a conditional formulation, we first replace the starting noise $\bm{n}_0$ with $\bm{n}_0:=\mu(\dx, \gG)W_{\bm{n}_0}\in\mathbb{R}^{d\times d_h}$, where $W_{\bm{n}_0}\in\mathbb{R}^{d_h\times d_h}$ is a learnable parameter.
+Then we add adaptive layer normalization operators~\citep{peebles2023scalable} to both attention and MLP blocks, where each scale or shift is obtained by applying a 1 hidden-layer MLP to the embedding $\mu(\dx, \gG)$.